English Idioms List

 zero in on something: to focus or pay attention to one particular thing.

-- I think you should zero in on chapter 2 because it’s most relevant for your situation.
+- I think you should zero in on chapter two because it’s the most relevant for your situation.

 - There’s a lot we could discuss at the meeting but let’s zero in on project planning first.

 zip one's lips: to be silent; to not tell a secret (as if the lips were zipped with a zipper so the person cannot talk).

 - I’m going to resign in two weeks but zip your lips please!

 - Don’t worry, I’ll zip my lips.

 zone out: to not pay attention to things happening around you.

 - As soon as my boyfriend talks about sports, I automatically zone out.

 - Everyone zones out in the staff meetings or secretly checks Facebook and Twitter.